Carl King: Storylines

-Carl was the first member of the King family to arrive in Emmerdale as the new driver for Tate Haulage.
+Carl is the first member of the King family to arrive in Emmerdale as the new driver for Tate Haulage.
 However, no one knows that he is a spy, reporting back to his family business, King & Sons.
 Carl learns what Tate Haulage plan to bid for a new contract and, with this information, his family revise their bid and win the contract.

 Despite being married, Carl flirts with Louise Appleton (Emily Symons) and she agrees to a date until Carl's wife, Colleen (Melanie Ash), arrives and tells Louise that she is Carl's wife and mother of his children; Thomas (Mark Flanagan) and Anya (Lauren Sheriston) before telling Carl not to come home.
 Louise slaps Carl and goes home so he moves into Holdgate Farm with his family but is "persuaded" to do some repairs to the roof, despite his fear of heights.
 Local postman, Paul Marsden (Matthew Booth) helps him and seeing his nerves about heights, starts teasing him and mucking about but stretches too far and falls, dying instantly.
 Not wanting people to know they were involved, Carl and his brothers, Jimmy (Nick Miles) and Matthew (Matt Healy), move his body to the back garden of the cottage Paul shared with his wife, Siobhan (Abigail Fisher).
 She finds him and assumes he fell from their roof after fixing the television aerial.